Matchday 38: Highlights of every Premier League gameMay 30

-The Premier League Hall of Fame pays homage to former players who have made outstanding contributions to the competition since its inception in 1992.
+The Premier League Hall of Fame pays homage to former players and managers who have made outstanding contributions to the competition since its inception in 1992.

 Read on for a full list of inductees into the Premier League Hall of Fame.